MicrosoftDocs/customer-insights/ci-docs/match-entities.md

 Each match unifies two or more entities into a single, consolidated entity.
 At the same time, it keeps the unique customer records.
 The match order indicates the order in which the system tries to match the records.

 > [!IMPORTANT]
-> The entity that you choose as your primary entity will serve as the basis for your unified profiles dataset.
+> The first entity in the list is called the primary entity.
+The primary entity serves as the basis for your unified profiles dataset.
 Additional entities that are selected will be added to this entity.
-This doesn't mean that the unified entity will include *all* of the data included in this entity.
 >
 > Important considerations:
 >